 About

-I'm a researcher at METR, trying to shine a flaslight to help us navigate the cliff's edge we're walking along with AI.
+I'm a researcher at METR, trying to shine a flashlight to help us navigate the cliff's edge we're walking along with AI.

 I think there's a very good chance that humanity is on track to create AI systems substantially smarter and more capable than us.
 We need to be really careful about this, because it's an open scientific question whether we can control such systems.